MateoLa/hello-plex/README.md

 3) Connect to your Plex server.

-First connect must be done to http://localhost/manage or https://localhost/manage.
+The first connection must be done to http://localhost/manage or https://localhost/manage.

 Then you can access the server at http://localhost or https://localhost [^Nt1].